zivkennan/practice-quote-middleware/README.md

 * Use Bundler for gem dependencies
 * Adhere to the standards of Rack and middleware
 * Code is tested with RSpec
-* Quotes come from example in /fixtures/*.txt
+* Quotes come from examples in fixtures directory

 ### Request/Response